mdLafrance/catch99/README.md

 # Catch99
 > A subset of Catch2 for C99

-This project aims to reimplement some core features of the excellent Catch2 unit testing framework for C99 - because I was writing something else in C and was missing having Catch.
+This project aims to reimplement some core features of the excellent Catch2 unit testing framework for C99.

+This is not a NASA-grade testing framework - I was writing something else in C and just wanted to have the nice DX of Catch.

 ## Usage
 This is a **single header file** of C99 with no dependencies - just put it somewhere it can be included.